 Classical Social Democracy, functioning in an epoch of progressive capitalism, divided its program into two parts, independent of one another; the minimum program which limited itself to reforms within the framework of bourgeois society, and the maximum program which promised substitution of socialism for capitalism in the indefinite future.
 Between the minimum and the maximum program no bridge existed.
-And indeed Social Democracy has no need of such a bridge since the word Socialism is used only for holiday speechifying.
-The Comintern has set out to follow the path of Social Democracy in an epoch of declying capitalism; when, in general, there can be no discussion of systematic social reforms and the raising of the masses' living standards; when every serious domand of the potty-bourgeoisie inevitably reach beyond the limits of capitalist property relations and of the bourgeois state.
+And indeed Social Democracy has no need of such a bridge, since the word Socialism is used only for holiday speechifying.
+The Comintern has set out to follow the path of Social Democracy in an epoch of decaying capitalism; when, in general, there can be no discussion of systematic social reforms and the raising of the masses' living standards; when every serious demand of the proletariat and even every serious demand of the petty-bourgeoisie inevitably reaches beyond the limits of capitalist property relations and of the bourgeois state.